Thank you for coming to our site and then for visiting this page to find out a bit more about us.

 “You have an absolute Aladdin’s Cave of a website with everything a Landlord needs” Roger Child, landlord

 All the content is regularly updated as and when there are changes in the law.

 However, the Landlord Law service is not the only service on offer here.

 At the moment this just consists of our telephone advice service with various solicitors firms which you can read about here.

-However we are planning on introducing some other paid advice services in due course so watch this space!
+Other services will be developed in due course so watch this space!

 As well as providing information, we also think it is important to provide training to help our members and customers stay on top of the ever changing legal landscape.
 Our training services include:

 Most of these training services are paid, although the Landlord Law monthly webinars are included with your Landlord Law membership.

 New services are planned – so watch this space!